-The most common AE with valbenazine at six weeks was somnolence, occurring in \geq 5% of patients and with a higher incidence than in the placebo group.
-Other common AEs with incidence \geq 3%, and with higher incidence in the valbenazine group compared with placebo group were fatigue, headache, decreased appetite, akathisia (agitation/restlessness), nausea, vomiting and dry mouth.
-Data from the 48-week long term extension study obtained from a conference abstract a showed similar pattern of common AEs.
-10
+The most common AE with valbenazine at six weeks was somnolence, occurring in $\geq 5\%$ of patients and with a higher incidence than in the placebo group.
+Other common AEs with incidence $\geq 3\%$ , and with higher incidence in the valbenazine group compared with placebo group were fatigue, headache, decreased appetite, akathisia (agitation/restlessness), nausea, vomiting and dry mouth.
+Data from the two 48-week long open label studies obtained from a conference abstract a showed similar pattern of common AEs.

-Based on similar mechanisms of action and multiple overlapping metabolites of valbenazine and tetrabenazine, and the inclusion of a boxed warning for the risks of depression and suicidality for tetrabenazine's use in Huntington's disease, the FDA's safety review of valbenazine paid particular attention to signals of depression and suicidal ideation.3 Although, there was one case of suicide attempt in the 6-week KINECT 3 study, findings from both KINECT 2 and KINECT 3 studies showed that the occurrence of depression and suicidal ideation in the valbenazine groups was not significantly different from the placebo-treated patients.^{1,2} Furthermore, psychiatric scale assessments indicated no worsening of symptoms in patients with schizophrenia/schizoaffective disorder or mood disorder during long-term valbenazine treatment (see Appendix Table F3-F4).10
+Based on similar mechanisms of action and multiple overlapping metabolites of valbenazine and tetrabenazine, and the inclusion of a boxed warning for the risks of depression and suicidality for tetrabenazine's use in Huntington's disease, the FDA's safety review of valbenazine paid particular attention to signals of depression and suicidal ideation.
+Although, there was one case of suicide attempt in the six-week KINECT 3 study, findings from both KINECT 2 and KINECT 3 studies showed that the occurrence of depression and suicidal ideation in the valbenazine groups was not significantly different from the placebo-treated patients.4-6 Although, there was one case of suicide attempt in the 6-week KINECT 3 study, findings from both KINECT 2 and KINECT 3 studies showed that the occurrence of depression and suicidal ideation in the valbenazine groups was not significantly different from the placebo-treated patients.
+Furthermore, psychiatric scale assessments indicated no worsening of symptoms in patients with schizophrenia/schizoaffective disorder or mood disorder during long-term valbenazine treatment (see Appendix Table F3-F4).

 The pooled discontinuation rate due to adverse events at six weeks from KINECT 2 and KINECT 3 was 4.5% in the valbenazine group, compared with 3.2% in the placebo group (statistical significance not assessed; see Table 4.6).
-At 48 weeks of follow-up in the KINECT 3 extension study, discontinuation rates due to adverse events in the 40mg and 80mg valbenazine groups were 14% and 18%, respectively.10
+At 48 weeks of follow-up in the KINECT 3 extension study, discontinuation rates due to adverse events in the 40mg and 80mg valbenazine groups were 14% and 18%, respectively.